 Where to Retire in Butte and Home Prices

 Butte is made up of several neighborhoods.
 The uptown section, named after the steep streets, is located on a hillside and reflects the wealth of the city's mining history with beautiful Victorian homes and Queen Anne style cottages that were built in the late 19th century.
 The South district is below the hillside, where the gold mines were located and was home to the working class.
-Zillow reports the median home value in Butte was $143,000, well below the national average.
+Zillow reports the median home value in Butte was $146,892 in early 2020, well below the national average.
 In 2017, HGTV produced a pilot titled Butteification in which a couple restored a Victorian home.

-What is special about Butte
+What Is Special about Butte

 Butte has beautiful views of the Rocky Mountains and a very interesting history in mining with many sites on the National Register of Historic Places.
 It also offers a lot of outdoor recreation in both summer and winter.
 The city has been recognized as an All-America City and one of the Dozen Distinctive Destinations of the National Trust for Historic Preservation.

-What is not special about Butte
+What Is Not Special about Butte

 Winters are long and bitter cold.
 Butte is a bit isolated with the nearest nearest large city (Boise, Idaho) about 240 miles away.

-Who will like retirement in Butte
+Who Will Like Retirement in Butte

 Butte is for those who enjoy the outdoors, but the city also offers an interesting history in mining with museums and historical sites, performing arts, public transportation, a library, health care facilities, and a regional airport.
 Those who don't like humidity would enjoy Butte, never hot and humid here, with the humidity level at 0%.
 May be a good choice for those who are snowbirds and can leave during the winter months.